-Guidance - Performance against output performance measures (continued)

-Specific criteria in determining a significant target variances

-- For a target that is range based if the target is a range, a significant variance is one that falls outside the target range by 5 per cent below the lower band and 5 per cent above the higher band. - For the target that is a date: - if the target reflects a statutory requirement, any variance later than the target is significant; and - if the target is a quarter (e.g. quarter four), anything that falls outside the target is a significant target variance. - Departments are expected to adopt a system that incorporates the use of symbols to indicate whether: - the target was achieved or exceeded in a desirable way; - the actual result varied from the target in an undesirable direction but by less than per cent; or - the actual result varied from the target in an undesirable direction by more than 5 per cent. - The illustrations above used the following symbols as an example to indicate the type of variance: - ✓ performance target achieved (both within 5 per cent variance and exceeds 5 per cent variance); - O performance target not achieved within 5 per cent variance; and - performance target not achieved exceeds 5 per cent variance.

-Presentation of output reporting

-Departments are expected to present their output performance results in the same format as the departmental output statements contained in the corresponding BP3 Service Delivery.
+Source reference Guidance - Performance against output performance measures (continued) Specific criteria in determining a significant target variance Recommendation 27, PAEC Report 109 For a target that is range-based - if the target is a range, a significant variance is one that falls outside the target range by 5 per cent below the lower band and 5 per cent above the higher band.
+Recommendation 32, For the target that is a date: PAEC Report 109 if the target reflects a statutory requirement, any variance later than the target is significant; and if the target is a quarter (e.g. quarter four), anything that falls outside the target is a significant target variance.
+Recommendation 19, PAEC Report 118 • Departments are expected to adopt a system that incorporates the use of symbols to indicate whether: the target was achieved or exceeded in a desirable way; the actual result varied from the target in an undesirable direction but by less than 5 per cent; or - the actual result varied from the target in an undesirable direction by more than 5 per cent. • The illustrations above used the following symbols as an example to indicate the type of variance: performance target achieved - (both within 5 per cent variance and exceeds 5 per cent variance); O performance target not achieved - within 5 per cent variance; and performance target not achieved - exceeds 5 per cent variance.
+Presentation of output reporting Departments are expected to present their output performance results in the same format as the departmental performance statements contained in BP3 Service Delivery , Chapter 2.
 The format involves stating the reasons for significant variances for each category (i.e. quantity, quality, timeliness and total output cost) within the output performance tables.
 Departments are encouraged to describe their progress and/or achievement of the key programs/project/activities and deliverables associated with the outputs and the impact on departmental objectives.

-Discontinued output performance measures

-Departments do not need to report on any PAEC approved discontinued measures.
+Discontinued output performance measures Departments do not need to report on any PAEC approved discontinued measures.
 The report of operations should disclose that these output performance measures have been discontinued with PAEC's approval.
 Reporting of actuals against targets is not required.
+Any measures that were proposed for discontinuation but were not approved by PAEC must